GurjotGrewal123/android-calculator/README.md

 # android-calculator
 This calculator performs simple arithmetic operations.
+Built using Android Studio and Java.